bobor16/robot_sem22/README.md

 ## About The Project

 Group 17's Programming of robots and other physical devices at SDU.

-Contains code for two ESP32 microcontrollers which currently communicate over WiFi.
+The final solution consists of a car and a controller for the car.
+The main component of the car and controller is a ESP32 microcontrollers(ESP).
+The ESPs use ESP-NOW, a protocol developed by Espressif that allows numerous ESPs to connect without using WiFi.
+The protocol, according to Espressif, is identical to the low-power 2.4GHz wireless communication seen in wireless mice.
+Each ESP has its own MAC Address, which we use to identify it so we can control where the data is sent.
+The ESPs use two-way communication where both ESPs are senders and receivers.

 More details will be added later.